Gh0StCK/Developer-Toolkit/README.md

 **Fix: Improved Language Detection and UI Localization**

 - The addon now correctly follows Blender's language settings: system locale is used only when the interface language is **Automatic** and translations are enabled.
-- If interface translations are disabled, the addon always stays in English for consistency.
-- Explicit language choices (**English** / **Russian**) fully override automatic detection.
-- All UI labels and operator messages now reliably switch between languages based on the active Blender settings.

 ---

 ## 📦 Features